vpakhuchyi/censor/docs/index.md

   //Output: `2038/10/25 12:00:01 INFO Request payload = example1.email@ggmail.com`

   // If you want to mask specific values, you can use the `ExcludePatterns` configuration option
   // to add exclude patterns.
-All string values that match the specified patterns will be masked. cfg := config.Config{
+All string values sections that match the specified patterns will be masked. cfg := config.Config{
     Formatter: config.Formatter{
       MaskValue:       config.DefaultMaskValue,